Documentation

-The timer extension works with the python time library to offer a sensor and trigger interface around elapsed time.
-This extension uses the perf_counter() in particular to provide more accurate results when using shorter durations and better estimations of actual elapsed time.
+The timer extension works with the Python time library to offer a sensor and trigger interface around elapsed time.
+It uses perf_counter() for more accurate results with shorter durations.

-This extension does not take an extension level config and is focused on interfaces.
+This extension does not require extension-level configuration and is focused on interfaces.

 Trigger Interface

-The timer extension provides a trigger that will fire actions after a set duration.
-The timer needs to be started and then will call any actions assigned to it once it has reached the set duration.
+The timer trigger fires actions after a set duration.
+The timer needs to be started first, then it calls any assigned actions once the duration is reached.

 Trigger Actions